Frequently Asked Questions About Commencement

 All degree candidates must wear cap and gown or military dress uniform in order to participate in commencement exercises.
 While commencement is a formal ceremony, we do ask you to wear appropriate attire underneath your gown.
 The general rule is light weight, non-restricting clothes.
-Men do not have to wear jackets, but should wear a shirt and tie.
 You are requested not to wear shorts, overalls, sandals or sneakers.

 Photography (cameras and video recorders) is permitted in the Field House Gymnasium for all ceremonies.

 However, to avoid blocking the view of others, guests are not permitted in front of the stage area or along the front sections of aisles.
-Only the professional photographers are allowed in the immediate vicinity of the stage during the ceremony.
+Only the professional photographers used for the event are allowed in the immediate vicinity of the stage during the ceremony.

 A commencement ceremony ranks among the most formal ceremonies in an academic institution and involve centuries-old traditions that have their roots in medieval secular and religious institutions.
 Here is a description of some of the more important aspects of the ceremony.

-The Chain of Office, also commonly referred to as the Presidential Medallion, is worn by the president as a symbol of the SUNY Plattsburgh's history and tradition.
-It is worn at all official ceremonies of the College, including Commencement and Honors Convocation.
+The Chain of Office, also commonly referred to as the Presidential Medallion, is worn by the president as a symbol of the SUNY Plattsburgh’s history and tradition.
+It is worn at all official ceremonies of the college.

-The name of President John Ettling is engraved on the closet banner link just above the medallion, and its location signifies his current position as president of the institution.
+The name of President Alexander Enyedi is engraved on the closet banner link just above the medallion, and its location signifies his current position as president of the institution.
 From his banner, the chain branches off in two directions and completes a full circle.